-FTC Disclaimer About Reviews: The Company or Publisher has provided me with a complimentary copy of this book or product unless otherwise stated in the review.
-I was not required to write a positive review.
-The opinions I have expressed are my own.
+FTC Disclaimer About Reviews & Links: I was provided with a complimentary copy of the book or product unless otherwise stated in the review, however, the opinions I have expressed are my own.
+Links within the post are typically affiliate links where I may be compensated for linking to such site.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255.

 Latest posts by Bridget Carlson (see all)